 - Frequently Asked Questions

-A physician assistant, or PA, is a highly qualified medical professional, one with the knowledge, skills, expertise and credentials necessary to provide primary care to patients.
+A physician assistant (PA) is a highly qualified medical professional, one with the knowledge, skills, expertise and credentials necessary to provide primary care to patients.
 Working under the supervision of a licensed physician, PAs can perform many of the same functions as a doctor with a few key differences.
 Physician assistants often work with doctors, providing assistance and support during surgical procedures.
 They, however, do not perform surgeries.
-Other than that, as long as they can consult with a physician on call, the PA has the qualifications to diagnose and treat illnesses and injuries.
+Other than that, as long as they can consult with a physician on call, PAs have the qualifications to diagnose and treat illnesses and injuries.

 From a patient’s perspective, there are a number of similarities and overlapping duties among medical professions, especially when comparing physician assistants with doctors and nurse practitioners.
 Traditionally, doctors are the primary healthcare provider.
 They have the medical knowledge and 10+ years of advanced education and training needed to diagnose and treat patients.
 Nurse practitioners are registered nurses who have progressed in their nursing educations, typically through a master’s in nursing program, to advance their careers into primary care.